apache/bahir/sql-streaming-sqs/README.md

-useInstanceProfileCredentials|false|Whether to use EC2 instance profile credentials for connecting to Amazon SQS maxFilesPerTrigger|no default value|maximum number of files to process in a microbatch maxFileAge|7d|Maximum age of a file that can be found in this directory
+useInstanceProfileCredentials|false|Whether to use EC2 instance profile credentials for connecting to Amazon SQS maxFilesPerTrigger|no default value|maximum number of files to process in a microbatch maxFileAge|7d|Maximum age of a file that can be found in this directory messageWrapper|None|'None' if SQS contains plain S3 message.
+'SNS' if SQS contains S3 notification message which came from SNS

 ## Example